astronomer/docs/archived_software_docs/version-0.23/upgrade-astronomer-patch.md

 - The patch upgrade process will NOT affect running Apache Airflow® tasks as long as `upgradeDeployments.enabled=false` is set in the script below.
 - Patch version updates will NOT cause any downtime to Astronomer services (Software UI, Houston API, Astronomer CLI).

-> **Note:** Astronomer v0.16.5 and beyond includes an improved upgrade process that allows Apache Airflow® Deployments to remain unaffected through a platform upgrade that includes changes to the [Astronomer Airflow Chart](https://github.com/astronomer/airflow-chart).
+> **Note:** Astronomer v0.16.5 and beyond includes an improved upgrade process that allows Apache Airflow® Deployments to remain unaffected through a platform upgrade that includes changes to the [Astronomer Apache Airflow® Chart](https://github.com/astronomer/airflow-chart).
 >
 > Now, Airflow Chart changes only take effect when another restart event is triggered by a user (e.g. a code push, Environment Variable change, resource or executor adjustment, etc).